 For Data Studio there is no paywall.
 All users (in countries in which the product is available) have access to create reports and utilize the full product.

-For Looker, there is no hidden costs after you purchase a subscription and all the features are included in your package.
+For Looker, there are no hidden costs after you purchase a subscription and all the features are included in your package.

 What's happening in the BI world?

 Join 15k+ people to get insights from BI practitioners around the globe.
 In your inbox.
 Every week.
 Learn more